Use case

 - Fair usage included

-All plans include a free 3-day trial.
+14-day free trial.
 No credit card required.
+Cancel anytime.